 Some women may choose to wear a prosthesis, others will opt for a breast reconstruction, and others will decide to continue as they are.
 The right choice for each patient depends on her personal preference.

-For patients diagnosed with breast cancer before the age of menopause, the treatment for breast cancer can often induce early-onset menopause symptoms.
+diagnosed with breast cancer before the age of menopause, the treatment for breast cancer can often induce early-onset menopause symptoms.

 Symptoms such as hot flashes, vaginal dryness, and loss of libido may be more distressing for these women as they occur more suddenly and earlier than they expected.